World Cup Semi-Final Fixtures

 After that, it was a goal bonanza in overtime.
 First Muller gave Germany the lead, but Burgnich and Riva turned things around.
 Muller once again scored to level the game, but Rivera then scored what proved to be the winning goal in 101st minute of the match.

-Who are the favourites to reach the World Cup Final?
+Who are the favourites to reach the World Cup Semi-Final?

 Adam is a lead writer on Football Whispers.
 He is a big Arsenal fan, and also follows his local club Wealdstone, made famous by The Wealdstone Raider, who he has interviewed.
 Adam also follows darts, boxing, cricket and tennis, among many other sports.